Class Action Surveys

 Applied Marketing Science (AMS) has extensive experience developing and implementing surveys for class action matters.
 In these cases, our class action surveys are often used to demonstrate the similarity or dissimilarity of experiences among potential class members, including analyses of customers’ reasons for purchasing a product, experiences with a product and product uses.

-For defendants, our class certification surveys are used to demonstrate that a class should not be granted because of significant differences among potential class members.
-These cases involve an analysis of such factors as numerosity, commonality, typicality and adequacy of representation.
+For defendants, our class certification surveys are used to demonstrate that a class should not be granted because of significant differences among potential class members in their experiences or in their reasons purchasing a particular product or service.
+These cases involve an analysis of factors such as numerosity, commonality, and typicality.

 AMS consultants and the class action survey experts they support are experienced in conducting consumer surveys for litigation and have a strong understanding of the legal standards for survey research.
 We take care to ensure that every facet of our class action surveys can withstand critiques from the opposing party.